Phoenix New Times

 Phoenix New Times is a free digital and print media company based in Phoenix, Arizona.
 Phoenix New Times publishes daily online coverage of local news, restaurants, music, arts, cannabis, as well as longform narrative journalism.
 A weekly print issue circulates every Thursday.
-The company has been owned by Voice Media Group since January 2013, when a group of senior executives bought out the founding owners.
+The company has been owned by Voice Media Group (former owner of the venerated Village Voice) since January 2013, when a group of senior executives bought out the founding owners.
+Scott Tobias is the CEO of Voice Media Group.
+Voice Media Group's purchase of the Phoenix New Times did not include Backpages, the online classified site.
 Matt Hennie was named editor-in-chief of Phoenix New Times in 2022.

 Founding

 The paper was founded in 1970 by a group of students at Arizona State University, led by Frank Fiore, Karen Lofgren, Michael Lacey, Bruce Stasium, Nick Stupey, Gayle Pyfrom, Hal Smith, and later, Jim Larkin, as a counterculture response to the Kent State shootings in the spring of that year.
 Gary Brennan played a role in its creation.
 According to the 20th Anniversary issue of the New Times, published on May 2, 1990, Fiore suggested that the anti-war crowd put out its own paper.
 The first summer issues were called the Arizona Times and assembled in the staff's La Crescenta apartments across from ASU.
 The Arizona Times was renamed the New Times as the first college issue went to press in September 1970.